Health Care Response / Health Issues(See related pages: Mental Health and Public Health.)

 Violence in the Emergency Care Setting, 2010

-International Association of Forensic Nurses – is the only international professional organization of registered nurses formed exclusively to develop, promote, and disseminate information about the science of forensic nursing, Pitman, NJ.
+International Association of Forensic Nurses – is the only international professional organization of registered nurses formed exclusively to develop, promote, and disseminate information about the science of forensic nursing, Elk Ridge, MD.

 Online Learning Center